samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ## Which blockchain is used?
 What is the issuing format for the ThreeFold Token?

-Our Tokens will be issued on our own blockchain called Rivine.io.
+At the PTO, our Tokens will be issued on Ethereum blockchain as ERC20 compliant Tokens.
+Over time we intend to migrate our Tokens to our own blockchain called Rivine.io.

-## Where can I find smart contract code?
+## Where can I find the smart contract code?

-The ThreeFold Token Smart Contract is publicly available.
+The ThreeFold Token Smart Contract will be publicly available prior to the start of the PTO.

 ## Where can I find more technical information